darraghoriordan/eslint-plugin-nestjs-typed/README.md

 This checks that you have added the correct api property decorator for your swagger documents.

-There are specific decorators for optional properties and using the correct one affects Open Api generation.
+There are specific, distinct decorators for optional properties and mandatory properties.

+Using the correct one affects Open Api doc generation.

 The following FAILS because this is an optional property and should have `@ApiPropertyOptional`